thapelo-dev/weather-application/README.md

 ## Further questions

-If you have any further questions, please shoot me and email.
+If you have any further questions, please shoot me an email.